MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 ### **getComponent**
 `
-getComponent(componentName: string): BlockComponent | undefined
+getComponent(componentId: T): BlockComponentTypeMap[T] | undefined
 `

-Gets additional configuration properties (a component) for specific capabilities of particular blocks - for example, an inventory component of a chest block.
+Gets a component (that represents additional capabilities) for a block - for example, an inventory component of a chest block.

 #### **Parameters**
-- **componentName**: *string*
+- **componentId**: *T*

-  Identifier of the component.
-If a namespace is not specified, minecraft: is assumed.
+  The identifier of the component (e.g., 'minecraft:inventory').
+If no namespace prefix is specified, 'minecraft:' is assumed.
+Available component IDs can be found as part of the [*@minecraft/server.BlockComponentTypes*](../../minecraft/server/BlockComponentTypes.md) enum.

-#### **Returns** [*BlockComponent*](BlockComponent.md) | *undefined* - Returns the component object if it is present on the particular block.
+#### **Returns** *BlockComponentTypeMap[T] | undefined* - Returns the component if it exists on the block, otherwise undefined.

 > [!WARNING]
 > This function can throw errors.